Homeopathy: Dilutions

 This bottle is labelled Arnica montana (wolf's bane) D6, i.e. the nominal dilution is one part in a million (10^{-6}).

 Hahnemann claimed that undiluted doses caused reactions, sometimes dangerous ones, and thus that preparations be given at the lowest possible dose.
-A solution that is more dilute is described as having a higher "potency", and thus are claimed to be stronger and deeper-acting.
-The general method of dilution is serial dilution, where solvent is added to part of the previous mixture, but the "Korsakovian" method may also be used.
-In the Korsakovian method, the vessel in which the preparations are manufactured is emptied, refilled with solvent, with the volume of fluid adhering to the walls of the vessel deemed sufficient for the new batch.
+A solution that is more dilute is described as having a higher "potency", and thus is claimed to be stronger and deeper-acting.
+The general method of dilution is serial dilution, where solvent is added to part of the previous mixture, but the "Korsakovian" method may also be used, whereby the vessel in which the preparations are manufactured is emptied and then refilled with solvent, with the amount of fluid adhering to the walls of the vessel deemed sufficient for the new batch.
 The Korsakovian method is sometimes referred to as K on the label of a homeopathic preparation.
 Another method is Fluxion, which dilutes the substance by continuously passing water through the vial.
 Insoluble solids, such as granite, diamond, and platinum, are diluted by grinding them with lactose ("trituration").

 Three main logarithmic dilution scales are in regular use in homeopathy.
 Hahnemann created the "centesimal" or "C scale", diluting a substance by a factor of 100 at each stage.
 There is also a decimal dilution scale (notated as "X" or "D") in which the preparation is diluted by a factor of 10 at each stage.
-The centesimal scale was favoured by Hahnemann for most of his life, although in his last ten years Hahnemann developed a quintamillesimal (Q) scale which diluted the drug 1 part in 50,000.
-A 2C dilution works out to one part of the original substance in 10,000 parts of the solution.
+The centesimal scale was favoured by Hahnemann for most of his life, although in his last ten years Hahnemann developed a quintamillesimal (Q) scale which diluted the drug to 1 part in 50,000.
+A 2C dilution has one part of the original substance in 10,000 parts of the solution.
 In standard chemistry, this produces a substance with a concentration of 0.01% (volume-volume percentage).
 A 6C dilution ends up with the original substance diluted by a factor of 100^{−6} (one part in one trillion).
 The end product is usually so diluted as to be indistinguishable from the diluent (pure water, sugar or alcohol).
 The greatest dilution reasonably likely to contain at least one molecule of the original substance is approximately 12C.